rmln/marw/readme.txt

 About srmorph project

-This is a set sof scripts I use to experiment with Serbian morphology.
+This is a set of scripts I use to experiment with Serbian morphology.

 The most important part is located in grammar module, and the